 Unlike conventional venture funds, a pledge fund does not operate a blind pool.
-Instead, it funds investment opportunities, vets them and presents them to investors.
-The pledge fund investors then review the deals given to them and decide on the type of deals to invest in.
-The practice is different from the traditional venture fund format where investors enjoy limited input in what investments opportunities to invest in and the daily operation of the fund.
+Instead, it funds investment opportunities, vets them, and presents them to investors.
+The pledge fund investors then review the deals given to them and decide on which deals to invest in.
+The practice is different from the traditional venture fund format where investors enjoy limited input into which investments opportunities to invest in and the daily operation of the fund.
 A pledge fund offers a considerable amount of control over how and where investments are made.

 The deal review period may take several days to a few weeks.
 The general partners then go ahead and make the investments identified by the investors.
 If there are instances when the investor’s pools can be combined to invest in one company, the general partners tend to create a separate limited partnership to invest in that particular company.
 The investors are then listed in the new entity as limited partners.

-After investors are admitted to the fund, they are required to pay annual management fees.
-Typically, the fee ranges from $5,000 to $10,000 per year and can sometimes go higher depending on the firm.
-The fee is used to cover basic administrative costs, operating expenses and weed out investors who are not committed to making seed stage investments.
-The argument here is that, if a prospective investor can pay such an annual fee, they should be in a position to make $100,000 to $500,000 in angel investments of their choice.
+After investors are admitted to the pledge fund, they are required to pay annual management fees.
+Typically, the fee ranges from $5,000 to $10,000 per year and can sometimes go higher, depending on the firm.
+The fee is used to cover basic administrative costs and operating expenses, and to weed out investors who are not committed to making seed-stage investments.
+The argument here is that if a prospective investor can pay such an annual fee, they should be in a position to make $100,000 to $500,000 in angel investments of their choice.
 Members who earlier paid the annual management fee are usually granted access to the pledge fund’s deal flow.